commandlayer/protocol-commons/GOVERNANCE.md

-# Governance — Protocol Commons
+# Governance — Protocol-Commons

 The CommandLayer Protocol Commons defines the canonical verb and schema layer for agents.

-During the v1.0.0 cycle, it operates under a single-maintainer model to ensure stability and accuracy of the command language.
-As the protocol matures, stewardship will expand to a small group of trusted maintainers, supported by an open proposal and review process.
-This ensures the Commons can grow, improve, and remain stable under a clear and transparent governance model.
+During the v1.0.0 cycle, it operates under a single-maintainer model to ensure stability and correctness of the core language.
+As adoption grows, stewardship will expand to a small group of trusted maintainers under a transparent proposal and review process.

 ---

 ## Stewardship

-- **Owner:** `commandlayer.eth`
+- **Owner:** commandlayer.eth
 - **Maintainer:** CommandLayer Governance Council
-- **Contact:** `dev@commandlayer.org`
+- **Contact:** dev@commandlayer.org

-The Commons layer must remain:
+The Commons MUST remain:

 - Neutral — no vendor-specific semantics
 - Minimal — only what is required for interoperability